Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Introduction

-The structure of this paper is presented as follows: In section~\ref{sec:model}, we review the NMGP model in \cite{meng2019nonstationary} and propose our novel CNMGP model.
-We provide an efficient variational inference approach in Section~\ref{sec:inference}.
-Our approach is illustrated on both synthetic experiments and three real datasets in Section~\ref{sec:experiments}.
-Finally, we present conclusions of in Section~\ref{sec:conclusion}.
+The structure of this paper is presented as follows: We first introduce related work in section~\ref{sec:related_work}.
+Then we review the SGPRN model \cite{kleiber2012nonstationary,meng2021nonstationary} in section~\ref{sec:model}.
+An efficient variational inference approach is proposed in Section~\ref{sec:inference}.
+Finally, our approach is illustrated on both synthetic experiments and three real datasets in Section~\ref{sec:experiments} and we delivery conclusions in Section~\ref{sec:conclusion}.

-\subsection{Related work}
+\section{Related Work}

-Most GP-based multi-output regression models build correlated outputs by mixing a set of independent latent processes.
+Most multivariate gaussian process models build correlated outputs by mixing a set of independent latent processes.
 The mixing can be a linear combination with fixed coefficients \citep{goulard1992linear,seeger2005semiparametric,bonilla2008multi}.
 Those models are known as the linear coregionalization model (LMC) \citep{wackernagel2013multivariate} in the geostatistics literature.
-Based on the LMC structure, more sophisticated models are proposed. \cite{titsias2011spike} place a spike and slab prior over the coefficients. \cite{wilson2011gaussian,nguyen2013efficient} model more complex dependencies using input-dependent coefficients.
+Based on the LMC structure, more sophisticated models are proposed. \cite{titsias2011spike} place a spike and slab prior over the coefficients. \cite{gelfand2004nonstationary,wilson2011gaussian,nguyen2013efficient,li2020scalable,meng2021nonstationary,meng2021bayesian} model more complex dependencies using input-dependent coefficients.

-The Gaussian process regression network of \cite{wilson2011gaussian,nguyen2013efficient} involves having $Q$ latent processes where $Q < D$ and $D$ is the dimension size of the output.
-Each latent process has the same covariance function.
-The noiseless outputs are obtained by linearly mixing the latent processes with a $D \times Q$ stochastic coefficient matrix $W(x)$.
-Each element in $W(x)$ is modulated by the same Gaussian process with covariance $K_w$.
-Our model is similar to \cite{wilson2011gaussian,nguyen2013efficient} but more interpretable and flexible.
-We put a structured GP based prior on the stochastic coefficients for model identifiability, consider a nonstationary covariance function for latent processes to model time-varying smoothness, and assume $Q = D$, so the marginal distribution at time $t$ is a Gaussian distribution with a strictly positive definite covariance matrix.
-We note that if $Q > D$ the representation of the covariance matrix is not identifiable because we can find another coefficient $\tilde{W}(x) \in \mathbb{R}^{D \times Q}$ such that $\tilde{W}(x)\tilde{W}(x)^T=W(x)W(x)^T$.
+The Gaussian process regression network (GPRN) is proposed in \cite{wilson2011gaussian} and efficient inference approaches are studied in \cite{nguyen2013efficient,li2020scalable}.
+GPRN is a linear coregionalization model with input-dependent coefficients and the coefficients across time for all elements of the coefficient matrix are modeled by independent stationary Gaussian processes.
+However, GPRN is not identifiable for the coefficients since the decomposition of covariance matrix is not unique \cite{meng2021nonstationary}.
+This makes model interpretation challenging at best.
+To tackle with this issue, \cite{gelfand2004nonstationary} consider a matrix-variate spatial Wishart process and more efficient models are proposed by directly putting constraints on coefficients in \cite{guhaniyogi2013modeling,meng2021nonstationary}.